rscharfer/myblog/posts/thirdPartyScripts.md

 ## Why isn't the script tag removed from React on subsequent renders

 Between renders, React will only touch the DOM nodes it has to touch.
 If a node doesn't change between renders, then it won't touch it.
-And _as far as React knows_ the DOM node holding the widgit never changes.
+And _as far as React knows_ the DOM node holding the widget never changes.
 The script container starts as a empty `div` (according to the JSX) and remains an empty `div` (according to the JSX).
 For React, the React element tree is the single source of truth.

 So that is what I found out after a couple days of research.
 Hoped it helped!